 Known as the top tourist attraction in Chiang Rai, the White Temple is small in size but the intricate details of this place are stunning and unique.
 It does get crowded very quickly, so we recommend making this your first stop and being there right when it opens.
 Admission is just 50 baht (about $1.30) and totally worth it!

-Everything about it is meant to be symbolic since it represents man's journey through life towards nirvana.
-The outside of the temple is surrounded by horrifying faces, hands that look like they're reaching from hell, and mean looking guardians that protect the path to the temple.
-Once you get inside the temple, the walls are beautifully painted with families in boats floating through the sky on their way to paradise.
-Just really cool and thought-provoking!
+Everything about this temple is symbolic as it's built to represent man's journey through life towards nirvana.
+You'll cross a bridge heading toward the temple entrance, but you'll first pass by horrifying faces and sets of hands.
+They're meant to look like they're reaching up from hell, surrounding the path to heaven.
+Once inside the temple, the walls are beautifully painted with families in boats floating through the sky on their way to paradise.

-Cameras are not allowed inside the temple, so you'll just have to see it for yourself.
-But like we said, lots of symbolism ... and you're probably going to recognize a lot of the characters in the wall murals too.
+Cameras are not allowed inside the temple, so you'll have to see it for yourself, but like we said, there's lots of symbolism ... and you're probably going to recognize a lot of the characters in the wall murals too.

 Hours: Every day from 8 am to 5 pm.